-Hi, my name is Natalie, and I have celiac disease.
-What, you ask, is celiac disease?
+My name is Natalie, and I have celiac disease.
+What is celiac disease, you ask?
 Celiac disease is an autoimmune disorder that renders the sufferer unable to ingest gluten.

 When someone with celiac disease ingests gluten, their body attacks itself (thanks a lot, body) and damages the tiny, fingerlike projections lining the intestines called villi.
 Villi are responsible for absorbing nutrients and properly distributing them throughout the bloodstream.